 Snorkeling is a super fun way to get some sun, get active, and get up close and personal with marine life.
 But before you dive in, it’s important to have the right gear, and one of the most necessary pieces of gear to have for snorkeling is the right pair of fins to help you successfully and comfortably maneuver the waters.

-How do you choose the right pair of snorkel fins?
-A general rule of thumb is that snorkel fins should be light and flexible and fit snug but not too tight; however, there are several other things you should consider when choosing just the right pair of fins such as the water you’ll be in, the water temperature, and how you plan on packing fins.
+Snorkel fin types include compact (travel), traditional, closed heel, open heel, paddle style and split fins.
+A general rule of thumb is that snorkel fins should be light and flexible and fit snug but not too tight.
+There are several other things you should consider when choosing just the right pair of fins.

 Keep reading to learn more about choosing just the right pair of fins, different types of fins available, where to buy fins, what purpose snorkel fins serve, and the benefits of snorkeling, and a few snorkeling tips.